SanchitTiwari/statify-final/README.md

 ## Getting Started

-To get started with this project, you can either directly visit the hosted website at https://hritsh.github.io/spotistats/ and login using your Spotify account, or clone the repository and run the app locally.
+To get started with this project, you can either directly visit the hosted website at {Soon} and login using your Spotify account, or clone the repository and run the app locally.

 To run the app locally, follow these steps: